5G to grow strongly despite radio component shortages: Report

-New York, May 30 (IANS) The market for radio components used in cellular user equipment grew in 2020 despite the pandemic and will continue to grow 8 percent per year through 2025, according to a new report.
+New York: The market for radio components used in cellular user equipment grew in 2020 despite the pandemic and will continue to grow 8 percent per year through 2025, according to a new report.

 The radio component revenue reached an all-time high in 2020 and strong growth will continue, according to latest research from Strategy Analytics.